JAlcocerT/JAlcocerT/content/blog/ai-langchain.md

 {{< callout type="info" >}}
 To use containers you will need [Docker installed](https://jalcocert.github.io/JAlcocerT/IT-concepts/#containers).
 Or just be [ready for SelfHosting](https://jalcocert.github.io/Linux/docs/linux__cloud/selfhosting/).
 {{< /callout >}}

+## Conclusions

+We have seen how to use LangChain to:

+1. RAG with CSV
+2. Query a DB and provide context to the LLM

+### Chat with PDF

+{{< cards >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/how-to-chat-with-pdfs/" title="MultiChat Post" image="https://raw.githubusercontent.com/JAlcocerT/Streamlit-MultiChat/main/streamlit-multichat.png" subtitle="Post where I explained the creation of the streamlit chatbot" >}}
+  {{< card link="https://github.com/JAlcocerT/ask-multiple-pdfs/" title="Multichat with Auth Source Code" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Users and passwords configuration Script " >}}
+{{< /cards >}}

 ---